-As the upgrade takes more than 6 hours, execute this update in a VNC.
-If you do not have a VNC environment, execute the same from KVM console of the management node.
+⚠ As the upgrade takes more than 6 hours, execute the upgrade in an environment such as the management node KVM console, where a loss of network connectivity to the management node will not kill the shell where the upgrade orchestrator is running.
 Do not run this command in background or with nohup option, as the upgrade will fail.
 Do not run any other Cisco VIM actions during upgrade.
 After upgrade, start using the newly created directory.
 Ensure that REQUESTS_CA_BUNDLE is not set as an environment variable on the management node.
-After the upgrade, reboot the management node.
-Plan on VNF downtime to complete the upgrade on compute nodes with VNFs viafinish_upgrade_with_reboot option provided in vim_upgrade_o rchestrator.py: #./vim d +x vim_upgrade_orchestrator.py upgrade_orchestrator.py -i connected -s 4.0.0 -n 4.2.3finish_upgrade_with_reboot <", separated e nodes in quotes"> [-y] # -y if no interactive mode

-The computes that do not have any VNFs in ACTIVE state are also automatically rebooted during software upgrade.

-Ensure that Ceph is HEALTH_OK state after each Hyper-converged or AIO node reboot.

-No pod management operation is allowed ,until the reboot of all Cisco VIM nodes is successful.
 In case of upgrade failure, ensure that you do not try to recover the cloud by yourself.
+For more information on recovery, contact Cisco Support.
+Plan on V rchestrato upgrade, reboot the management node.
+NF downtime to complete the upgrade on compute nodes with VNFs viafinish_upgrade_with_reboot option provided in vim_upgrade_o r.py.
+Take the same vim_upgrade_orchestrator.py command line as was used in Step 4, and appendfinish_upgrade_with_reboot y a comma-separated list of compute nodes enclosed in quotation marks.
+For example:

+'''

+cd /root/

+chmod +x vim_upgrade_orchestrator.py

+./vim_upgrade_orchestrator.py -i connected -s 4.2.4 -n 4.4.2 --finish_upgrade_with_reboot "compute-1,

+compute-2"

+'''

+The computes that do not have any VNFs in ACTIVE state are automatically rebooted during software upgrade.

+Ensure that Ceph is HEALTH\OK state after each Hyper-converged or AIO node reboot.
-For help and recovery, contact Cisco Support.

-7. Run cloud sanity to ensure the cloud is up and running.
+- Do not reboot more than one controller at a time. - No pod management operation is allowed ,until the reboot of all Cisco VIM nodes is successful. - In case of upgrade failure, ensure that you do not try to recover the cloud by yourself.
+For help and recovery, contact Cisco Support. - 7.
+Run cloud sanity to ensure the cloud is up and running.